dominikahynkova/01-character-description/08-summary-details/08-summary-details.md

 # Packaging design and visual identity of brand Cider Bohemia
-![new labels for Cider Bohemia.](img/thesis-abstract-hero.png) `Design of new labels for Cider Bohemia.`
+![new labels for Cider Bohemia.](img/thesis-abstract-hero.png) `Design of new labels for Cider Bohemia`

 ## Abstract
 This bachelor thesis explores the visual identity and product packaging redesign of the brand Cider Bohemia, producer of apple products, mainly ciders.
 The work aims to create a design that will be attractive to customers and at the same time based on the company's philosophy and does not unnecessarily burden the environment.
 The redesign process focuses on strengthening brand identity through a more consistent visual design language, visible in product packaging to marketing materials.
 The redesign intends to demonstrate that good design is good business, leading to good brand awareness and experience.